-Monitoring and support will take place throughout the induction period.
-This will be structured to meet the professional development needs of the ECT.
-It will include a programme of ECF based training, ongoing support and guidance from the induction tutor, regular mentoring provided by the designated mentor, the ECT observing experienced teachers either in this Trust or another appropriate institution where effective practice has been identified and the following, which the ECT should keep track of and participate in effectively:
+Monitoring and support will take place throughout the induction period through Professional Progress Reviews.
+These will be structured to meet the professional development needs of the ECT.
+It will include a programme of training based on the ITTECF, ongoing support and guidance from the induction tutor, regular mentoring provided by the designated mentor, the ECT observing experienced teachers either in this Trust or another appropriate institution where effective practice has been identified and the following, which the ECT should keep track of and participate in effectively: